marknotfound/django-htmx-pwa-demo/README.md

 ## Demo App
 This is hosted online on [Railway](https://railway.app).
 You can view (and install!) the demo app here: [https://django-htmx-pwa-demo-production.up.railway.app/](https://django-htmx-pwa-demo-production.up.railway.app/)

 Visiting the above link on an Android phone will prompt you to install the app.
-Visiting on iOS, you will need to tape `Share -> Add to Home Screen` to install the app.
+Visiting on iOS, you will need to navigate to `Share -> Add to Home Screen` to install the app.